ayushman-oss/level1_ros_assignment/README.md

 ## Notes
 - You’re welcome to modify the robot description or simulation setup to better suit your implementation.
 - Thorough testing is encouraged to ensure everything works as expected.
-- If you have questions, don’t hesitate to reach out for clarification during the assignment period.
+- If you have questions, check out the help section and don’t hesitate to reach out to us.

 ---